movestore/Template_R_Function_App/developer_README.md

 Nothing else.

 Note that many App features will be set and updated with information from the `appspec.json` in each new App version.
 Thus, even if not bundled into the App, this file is required and must be up to date.

-## App development

-1. Execute `Rscript sdk.R` (on a terminal) or run/source `sdk.R` in _RStudio_
-1. Ensure the sdk executes the vanilla template App code.
-Everything is set up correctly if no error occurs and you see something like _Welcome to the MoveApps R SDK._
-1. Begin with your App development in `./RFunction.R`

 ## R packages management / renv (optional)